 There have always been two constants in Ilene Yokoyama Reed’s life – a love of wildlife and a love for art.
 Art has always been a part of Reed's life.
-She is a self-taught Colorado wildlife artist.
+Her detailed paintings are filled with accurate realistic wildlife depictions.
 Creating award winning paintings of the natural world, her work allows her to constantly explore new methods and techniques inviting the viewer to see wildlife in diverse ways.
 Inspired by nature, reading and her imagination, she began honing her talents.
 Reed left a business career to pursue the arts.

-Many paintings by other wildlife artist display the majestic side of wildlife.
+Many paintings by other wildlife artists display the majestic side of wildlife.
 Reed's unified body of work also display the lighter side of the animal kingdom by capturing the wildlife's personality.
 Reed's paintings are all conceived in her head - from the knowledge of wildlife and the land she loves - and sketched out on the canvas until the idea of her composition meets her standard.
 Her signature detailed style was popularized through a series of adventures in creativity involving oil on canvas.

 She began drawing and painting her native scenes as a youngster.
 Recognition for her artwork began at an early age, winning her a first place blue ribbon in a state-wide, second grade, art competition while attending Kemp Elementary in Aurora, Colorado.
 She started wildlife oil painting with formal instruction and encouragement from her high school art teacher.

 She gets to know the art subject, studies the environment and personality and then incorporates the lighting to reflect on the canvas using oil as her medium of choice.
 Each colorful wildlife painting demonstrates her love of animals and is designed to inspire and reaffirm the beauty and transcendent lighting that exists in the hidden wilderness.

 Currently, she lives in a rural area of Colorado abundant with wildlife surrounded by tall Ponderosa pine trees overlooking the Rocky Mountains.
 From her studio she enjoys the wildlife which provides inspiration for the subjects of her paintings.
 This website was created to display some of her paintings.
 She hopes you enjoy them.